CrazyHarry/Audit-trail/audit-trail-network/README.md

     cd ..
 ~~~~

 The last step involves generating logs and audit requests for these participants.
-There is a script which will generate 20 logs and 5 audit requests, attributed randomly to the participants specified above with a random context specification (eg:  'BOUWVERGUNNING', 'SUBSIDIE', 'GESLACHTSVERANDERING', 'HUWELIJK', ...).
+There is a script which will generate 20 logs and 5 audit requests, attributed randomly to the participants specified above with a random context specification (eg:  'Bouwvergunning', 'Subsidie', 'Geslachtsverandering', 'Huwelijk', ...).

 Run the following commands to generate new logs
 ~~~~